-In determining whether an individual/legal entity might actually exercises significant influence or control over a foreign company, all relationships that the individual/legal entity has with the foreign company or the management of the foreign company should be taken into account, to identify whether the cumulative effect of those relationships leads to the individual/legal entity actually exercising significant influence or control over the foreign company.

-The following are some non-exhaustive examples of how an individual/legal entity might actually exercise significant influence or control over a foreign company.

-- An individual/legal entity is significantly involved in the management and direction of the foreign company. - For example, an individual, who is not a member or director of a foreign company, regularly or consistently directs or influences a significant section of the board of directors and/or the chief executive officer of the foreign company; or is regularly consulted on Board decisions and/or by the chief executive officer and whose views influence decisions made by the board and/or the chief executive officer. - The recommendations of an individual/legal entity is always or almost always followed by members holding the majority of the voting rights in a foreign company, when they are deciding how to vote. - For example, the founder of a foreign company's business who is no longer a member or director of the foreign company makes recommendations to the shareholders of the foreign company and these recommendations are always or almost always followed by the shareholders.
+- 8.4.1 In determining whether an individual/legal entity might actually exercises significant influence or control over a foreign company, all relationships that the individual/legal entity has with the foreign company or the management of the foreign company should be taken into account, to identify whether the cumulative effect of those relationships leads to the individual/legal entity actually exercising significant influence or control over the foreign company. - 8.4.2 The following are some non-exhaustive examples of how an individual/legal entity might actually exercise significant influence or control over a foreign company. - (i) An individual/legal entity is significantly involved in the management and direction of the foreign company. - For example, an individual, who is not a member or director of a foreign company, regularly or consistently directs or influences a significant section of the board of directors and/or the chief executive officer of the foreign company; or is regularly consulted on Board decisions and/or by the chief executive officer and whose views influence decisions made by the board and/or the chief executive officer. - (ii) The recommendations of an individual/legal entity is always or almost always followed by members holding the majority of the voting rights in a foreign company, when they are deciding how to vote. - For example, the founder of a foreign company's business who is no longer a member or director of the foreign company makes recommendations to the shareholders of the foreign company and these recommendations are always or almost always followed by the shareholders.

-8.5 Excepted roles
+8.5 Expected roles

-The following is a non-exhaustive list of roles and relationships which would not, on their own, result in the relevant individual/legal entity being considered to having the right to exercise or actually exercising significant influence or control over a foreign company.

-- An individual/legal entity provides advice or direction in a professional capacity, for example, as:
+- 8.5.1 The following is a non-exhaustive list of roles and relationships which would not, on their own, result in the relevant individual/legal entity being considered to having the right to exercise or actually exercising significant influence or control over a foreign company. - (i) An individual/legal entity provides advice or direction in a professional capacity, for example, as:

 - Lawyer;

 - Accountant;

-- Registered filing agent;
+- Registered corporate service provider;

 - Management consultant;

-- Investment manager47;
+- Investment manager48;

 - Tax advisor; or

 - Financial advisor.

-- An individual/legal entity deals with the foreign company under a third party commercial or financial agreement, for example, as:
+- (ii) An individual/legal entity deals with the foreign company under a third party commercial or financial agreement, for example, as:

 - Supplier;

-- o Customer; or
+- Customer; or

-- Lender.
+- Lender

-- An individual/legal entity exercises a function under a law, for example, as:
+- (iii) An individual/legal entity exercises a function under a law, for example, as:

 - Administrator or executor of a deceased's estate;

 - Regulator;

 - Liquidator;

-- o Receiver or manager; or
+- Receiver or manager; or

-- Judicial Manager.
+- Judicial Manager

-- An individual who is an employee of the foreign company acting in the course of his or her employment.
+- (iv) An individual who is an employee of the foreign company acting in the course of his or her employment.

-- An individual who is a director of the foreign company.
+- (v) An individual who is a director of the foreign company.

-- An individual/legal entity which makes recommendations to members of the foreign company on an issue or set of issues on a one-off occasion, which is subject to a vote by the members
+- (vi) An individual/legal entity which makes recommendations to members of the foreign company on an issue or set of issues on a one-off occasion, which is subject to a vote by the members.

-Please note that an individual/legal entity that performs an excepted role may, because of circumstances and factors, still be a controller of a foreign company.
+- 8.5.2 Please note that an individual/legal entity that performs an excepted role may, because of circumstances and factors, still be a controller of a foreign company.

+- 8.5.3 For example, a director of a foreign company may also own important assets and/or has key relationships that are important to the running of the foreign company's business (e.g. key intellectual property rights) and uses this additional power to influence the outcome of important decisions related to the running of the business of the foreign company.
+This individual would not be able to rely on the excepted role of a director, to avoid being considered as a person that has the right to exercise or actually exercises significant influence or control over the foreign company.